How to use Growhold

 How Chat works

-Chat knows your business.
-It draws from everything in your workspace: uploaded files, delivered cards from past agent runs, and specialist context.
-That means every answer is grounded in your actual company knowledge, not generic AI output.
-Use it for strategic thinking, research, competitive analysis, planning, brainstorming, or any question where your business context matters.
-Unlike agents, which follow a defined path toward a specific goal, Chat is completely open-ended.
-It also knows Growhold itself, so when you're not sure where to start, just ask.
+Chat draws from everything in your workspace: uploaded files, delivered cards from past runs, and specialist context.
+Use it for research, competitive analysis, feature planning, brainstorming, or any question where your business context matters.
+Agents follow a defined path toward a specific deliverable.
+Chat is open-ended and can produce structured cards when you need a reusable output.

 How Chat works